 Will there be a delay?

-With just two and a half months to go before the scheduled Brexit date of March 29 2019, the likelihood of delay — and an extension of the Article 50 notification process — is on the rise.
+With little more than two weeks to go before the scheduled Brexit date of March 29 2019, the likelihood of delay — and an extension of the Article 50 notification process — is on the rise.

-Moreover, if the Commons backed a second referendum, which is not at the moment considered the most likely outcome, there would have to be a lengthy Article 50 extension, which the EU would almost certainly accept.
+If the Commons backed a second referendum, which is not at the moment considered the most likely outcome, there would have to be a lengthy Article 50 extension.

-Even if the UK decided to head for a no-deal exit — currently thought the least probable scenario because of House of Commons opposition — some MPs suggest both sides might be willing to delay the exit date to offer more time to prepare.
+Even if the UK decided to head for a no-deal exit, some MPs suggest both sides might be willing to delay the exit date to offer more time to prepare.

 Read more about the possibility of delay